 Large spatial and temporal fluctuations in biomass within and between individual kelp forests necessitates the need for initial annual stock assessments of targeted beds to determine credible biomass and sustainable yield information to ensure long-term sustainability (Pirker et al 2000).
-A combination of aerial photography and in situ measurements provide an easy method for assessing canopy biomass (Fyfe & Israel 1996, Fyfe et al 1999, Pirker et al 2000).
+A combination of aerial photography and in situ measurements provide a useful approach for assessing canopy biomass (Fyfe & Israel 1996, Fyfe et al 1999, Pirker et al 2000), although in some populations canopies are not present at the water surface and may remain undetected.
+Additional approaches to monitoring kelp beds are discussed by D'Archino et al (2019) and D'Archino & Piazzi (2021).